 ← Back to Continents

-The Uncharted Continent - Vesselborn Codex
+The Uncharted Continent — VESSELBORN Codex

 The Uncharted Continent

-Alias: The Other Side, The Forbidden Mass
+The Other Side, The Forbidden Mass

 Affiliation: Unaffiliated (Unexplored, Forbidden Zone)

-The Uncharted Continent is Geba’s colossal eastern landmass—larger than all others combined—a realm of extreme geological volatility with stratospheric peaks over 60 km and shifting fissures.
-Coastal edges experience unexplained temperatures from -90°C to 120°C within hours.
-The interior remains utterly unexplored.
-Titan-scale predators are known only from sightings in other regions; when pursued, they invariably flee toward the Uncharted.
-All navigation systems and electronics fail when nearing too close—pilots call this the final warning to turn back before it’s too late.
-Ioe Jerhit’s failed expedition remains the only documented attempt where a team returned.
-Imperial doctrine forbids entry.
-The Uncharted is Geba’s final, absolute frontier.
+Titan-scale predators are known only from sightings in other regions.
+When pursued, they invariably flee toward the Uncharted.
+All navigation systems and electronics fail when approaching too close.
+Pilots call this the final warning to turn back before it is too late.
+Ioe Jerhit's failed expedition remains the only documented attempt where a team returned.

 About Vesselborn